Kaditya67/kaditya/README.md

 ## Hey there, It's **Aditya**

-#### Currently, I am in SEIT studying at DBIT.
+#### Currently, I am in TEIT studying at DBIT.
 Coding is my passion.
 I like exploring new stuffs and new languages.
-#### I am on the journey to be one of the best coder.
+#### I am on the journey to be one of the best coder...

 ---